carpentries/workbench-docs/learners/setup.md

 You're good to go!
 Please continue with the [Test Your Installation](#install-test) instructions.

-More information and docker runtime options are described in the [Workbench docker documentation](https://github.com/froggleston/workbench-dev/blob/frog-docker-update-1/docker.qmd).
+More information and docker runtime options are described in the [Docker guide](docker.md) and [Workbench developer docker documentation](https://github.com/froggleston/workbench-dev/blob/frog-docker-update-1/docker.qmd).

 Please note, if you are not comfortable with Docker or the Workbench, we recommend going through the [manual installation steps](#101-manual) below.